 Since it became a sport, darts has gained popularity quickly.
 It officially became a sport in 1925, thanks to the National Darts Association.
 By the 1970s most countries recognized the official rules and dart organizations.
 Over the years, the founding organizations and communities surrounding the sport have become well-organized and have created a sport that deserves equal respect to other popular sports such as baseball and basketball.

-Darts is a sport that continues to gain in popularity, with many people all over the world purchasing boards and darts, creating their own home setup, or enjoying a fun round of darts at their local pub or family fun center.
+Darts is a sport that continues to gain in popularity, with many people all over the world purchasing some of the best dartboards and darts, creating their own home setup, or enjoying a fun round of darts at their local pub or family fun center.
 Is darts a sport?
 Yes.
 And it’s one that’s popular with people with all ages.
 Like other major sports, it requires skill, dedication, rigorous training, and precision.
 While you may find it in bars and pubs, it’s a sport that’s taken seriously by many players and fans from all over the globe.

 As the World Championships and local competitions continue to attract larger crowds and bigger prizes, more people have begun to take this exciting sport seriously.
 Some day in the future, darts may make its way to the Olympics, but until then, it still remains one of the most popular and challenging games that you can find in many types of recreational centers, bars, pubs, and family game rooms.